All your cell counting questions, answered

 #1 Price Matters!

 A common standpoint is that manual cell counting is significantly cheaper because of the low cost of the hemocytometer as opposed to the cost of automated instruments.
-However, you need to take into consideration that it has the additional cost of human labor (which amounts to a LOT in fact).
+However, you need to consider that it has the additional cost of human labor (which amounts to a LOT, in fact).

 Every scientist knows that for their experimental results to be valid, a researcher from another lab should be able to follow the same protocol and get the same results.